Aluminum

 Another contributing factor is Mexico’s 0% tariff structure on primary aluminum, which is perceived to allow Chinese and other origin metal to indirectly leak into the US in the form of semis and finished goods produced within Mexico.
 Mexico’s unwillingness to publish detailed import statistics on its metal trade flow has only heightened suspicions that China is using Mexico as a backdoor into the US to evade duties applied on direct shipments.

-The view on Canada is far from consensus.
-Some believe that they will be hit with the 25% duty initially, then negotiate for exemptions once it is determined what exactly Trump wants in exchange.
+The view on Canada was far from consensus.
+Some expected that they would be hit with the 25% duty initially, then negotiate for exemptions once it was determined what exactly Trump wanted in exchange.
 He is fixated on the fact that the US runs a trade deficit with Canada, which he considers a subsidy to their economy.
 The facts tell us that Canada’s trade surplus is driven exclusively by large crude oil exports to the US.
-In fact, Canada supplies 60% of the imported crude coming in and has done so for over 30 years.
+In fact, Canada supplies 60% of the imported crude coming in and has done so for more than 30 years.
 If you removed crude oil from the equation, the US runs a trade surplus with Canada, even considering the $11.5 billion of aluminum that Canada sends south each year.

 Unintended consequences of taxing Canada and Mexico loom large

-One very alarming consequence of hitting Canada with a 25% tariff would be opening the door to imported primary, semis and finished goods from other origins that might come in at proposed 10%-20% universal tariffs.
+One very alarming consequence of hitting Canada with a 25% tariff is opening the door to imported primary, semis, and finished goods from other origins that might come in at proposed 10%-20% universal tariffs.

 Semis and finished goods from non-Canadian origin could enter the US, enjoying a 5%-15% cost advantage over domestically produced goods having to absorb a Midwest premium reflecting that 25% Canadian tariff.
 This could lead to an increase in imports.